World Diabetes Day: Type 2 diabetes rising worldwide; 38 million more adults diagnosed than in 2017

 The reports showed there are 38 million more adults estimated to be living with diabetes compared to the results published in 2017.

-New finding published Thursday in the 9th Edition of the IDF Diabetes Atlas, show that there are now approximately 463 million adults with diabetes worldwide.
+New findings published Thursday in the 9th Edition of the IDF Diabetes Atlas, show that there are now approximately 463 million adults with diabetes worldwide.

 New reports also suggest 98% of toddlers and two-thirds of infants in the U.S. are consuming too much sugar.